Updated: Oct 26, 2020

 Well, the idea that the brain creates the mind is actually a philosophical assumption, not a scientific fact, and the assumption gets us in trouble.
 It causes us to take the mind less seriously than the body—which seems more solid and significant—and our patients suffer as a result.

-From the perspective of idealism, the brain and body are processes of the mind, or representations of the mind.
+From the perspective of advaita vedanta and objective idealism, the brain and body are processes of the mind, or representations of the mind.
 Furthermore, the mind is not only the local First Mind, but also the broader Second Mind.
 From this perspective, we all are psychosomatic human beings.
 We all have Psychosomatic Order: Our bodies are ordered processes of the mind.
 With this view, we lose none of the power of our current scientific understanding, yet we gain a broader perspective and potentially powerful new diagnostic and treatment avenues.